A comparison of broadband technologies presents features of each solution and helps decisions on the best solution for different regions.

 Downstream/Upstream rate: 250/40 Mbps

-Efficiency range: 1 km
+Efficiency range: up to 300 meters - 1 km

 Infrastructure Architecture: internet access by transmitting digital data over the wires of a local telephone network copper line terminates at street cabinet (VDSL); Vectoring allows elimination of cross talks for higher bandwidths.